 Response to Lee T's answer about whether or not ticks actually nest.
 He replied he would like to see picture of said nest.
 There is a Facebook image circulating.
 Please let us know if there is any truth to this post.
 Thank you.

-Berrien County Georgia tick nests Posted about 3 years ago
+Berrien County Georgia tick nests Posted over 3 years ago

 It's really fine web like a cloth